 56. The Commission will be responsible for convening and servicing all the meetings of the STCs in order to ensure synergy with other AU organs and institutions and ultimately with the Executive Council.
-In doing so it may collaborate, as may be appropriate with other partners and stake holders.
+This will be a requirement and precondition for recognition and continuance as a Specialised Technical Committee in accordance with Article 5(2) of the Constitutive Act.
+In performing its role, the Commission may collaborate, as may be appropriate, with other partners and stake holders.